Amber alert: United States

 In October 2000, the United States House of Representatives adopted H.Res.605, which encouraged communities nationwide to implement the Amber Plan.
 In October 2001, the National Center for Missing and Exploited Children that had declined to be a part of the Amber alert program in February 1996, launched a campaign to have Amber alert systems established nationwide.
 In February 2002, the Federal Communications Commission officially endorsed the system.
 In 2002, several children were abducted in cases that drew national attention.
 One such case, the kidnapping and murder of Samantha Runnion, prompted California to establish an Amber alert system on July 24, 2002.
 According to Senator Dianne Feinstein, in its first month California issued 13 Amber alerts; 12 of the children were recovered safely and the remaining alert was found to be a misunderstanding.

 By September 2002, 26 states had established Amber alert systems that covered all or parts of the state.
 A bipartisan group of US Senators, led by Kay Bailey Hutchison and Dianne Feinstein, proposed legislation to name an Amber alert coordinator in the U.S. Justice Department who could help coordinate state efforts.
 The bill also provided $25 million in federal matching grants for states to establish Amber alert programs and necessary equipment purchases, such as electronic highway signs.
 A similar bill was sponsored in the U.S. House of Representatives by Jennifer Dunn and Martin Frost.
 The bill passed the Senate unanimously within a week of its proposal.
 At an October 2002 conference on missing, exploited, and runaway children, President George W. Bush announced changes to the Amber alert system, including the development of a national standard for issuing Amber alerts.
 A similar bill passed the House several weeks later on a 390–24 vote.
 A related bill became law in April 2003.
+By 2005, all fifty states had operational programs; the program today operates across state and jurisdictional boundaries.

 The alerts were offered digitally beginning in November 2002, when America Online began a service allowing people to sign up to receive notification via computer, pager, or cell phone.
 Users of the service enter their ZIP Code, thus allowing the alerts to be targeted to specific geographic regions.
+By 2006, members of the public could sign up online to receive Amber alerts via SMS through the Wireless Amber Alert program, which was administered in partnership with CTIA.
+The Wireless Amber Alert program was retired on December 31, 2012, in favor of Wireless Emergency Alerts.
+As of Feb 2026, Amber Alerts are automatically distributed through the Wireless Emergency Alerts network.

-By 2005, all fifty states had operational programs and today the program operates across state and jurisdictional boundaries.
-As of 1 January 2013, Amber Alerts are automatically sent through the Wireless Emergency Alerts (WEA) program.
+In the early 2010s, the US Justice Department's Amber Alert Program teamed up with Google and Facebook to display information regarding an Amber alert when geographically relevant searches were entered into Google, Yahoo!, Bing, and other search engines.